9 Tips to End a Speech With a Bang

 A good talk or public speech is like a good play, movie, or song.

 It opens by arresting the listener’s attention, develops point by point, and then ends strongly.

-The truth is, if you don’t know how to end a speech your key points may get lost.
+The truth is, if you don’t know how to end a speech, the overall message won’t be persuasive and your key points may get lost.

-The words you say at the beginning, and especially at the end of your talk, will be remembered longer than almost any other part of your speech.
+The words you say at the beginning, and especially at the end of your talk, are usually the most persuasive parts of the speech and will be remembered longer than almost any other part of your speech.

-Some of the great speeches in history have ended with powerful, stirring words that live on in memory.
+Some of the great speeches in history and some of the most memorable Ted talks have ended with powerful, stirring words that live on in memory.